The Father's Temple Worship System Today

 The Human Body and Spirit

 The body is not the totality of the human existence.
 The body is only a physical housing.
 It is a machine made of flesh; it is the means through which the human that is a spiritual entity can experience this physical dimension of time and space.
 The human spirit without a physical body cannot exist in this dimension of time and space.
-See our study about the sons of the new creation.

 A New Creature